Support Our Veterans

-Long before Irvine became a city, it was home to the Marine Corps Air Station (MCAS) El Toro.
+Long before Irvine became a city, it was home to the El Toro Marine Corps Air Station (MCAS El Toro).
 For nearly 60 years, the military played a critical role in shaping the region.

-The site was chosen to ensure iconic landmarks on those 125 acres (including the Control Tower and Hangars) are preserved and repurposed as lasting tributes to the thousands of men and women who served at El Toro.
+After MCAS El Toro was decommissioned, 125 acres of the former base (known as the “ARDA” site) was designated to become a beautiful Veterans Memorial Park & Cemetery in the Great Park.
+The site was chosen because of its iconic landmarks (including the Control Tower and Hangars) which will be preserved and repurposed as lasting tributes to the thousands of men and women who served at El Toro.

 Join the Fight